duartesimo/stuff/READMEFTIRC.md

 - improving documentation
 - preparing testing checklists

 AI was **not** used as a blind copy-paste source.
-All generated ideas and code suggestions were reviewed, adapted, tested, and manually understood before being kept in the project.
+All ideas and suggestions were reviewed, adapted, tested, and manually understood before being used in the project.